RodneyShag/Recording/readme.md

     - If too low: more noise, since we have to increase it's output volume
     - If too high: sound distorts/clips
     - Aim for the _average_ incoming signal (not the maximum) to match the mixer's nominal level.
+- __An 'insert'__ is an access point built into the mixing console, used to add external line level devices into the signal flow between the microphone preamplifier and the mix bus.
+Effects such as compression/reverb can be added.
 - __Faders on mixer__
   - One for each channel.
   - Controls output volume.